How do I improve my relationship?

 Substance use affects all kinds of relationships

 Drug and alcohol use impacts people in all kinds of relationships.
 Whether you are dating, married, partnered or separated, I will support you in your relationship goals.
 Non-traditional and LGBTQIA+ couples are welcomed here.

 My partner doesn't understand why I can't just quit

 Some people attending individual therapy find it helpful to occasionally involve their partner in sessions.
-This allows an opportunity for your partner to support your treatment and learn more about addiction, drug & alcohol use and misuse.
+This allows an opportunity for your partner to support your treatment and learn more about drug and alcohol misuse and/or gambling.
 Collaboratively, we can work on ways for you to get the support you need, while defining recovery for yourself.